 You can order as many dishes that you want from the a la carte menu.
 We tried the following dishes:

 - Chicken Parmesan

 - Grape & Gorgonzola Pizza

 The grape & gorgonzola pizza isn't on the menu anymore but you can still order it!
-It's a unique pizza that many Disney cruisers love and always request!
-It’s salty and sweet– surprisingly delicious!
-I don’t even like gorgonzola but I thought that the flavor combination was very good.
+It's a unique pizza that many Disney cruisers love, it's still very popular.
+All of the dishes that my family ordered off the a la carte menu were delicious.